The COVID-19 Pandemic and Rural America

 Spread of the Pandemic to Rural America

-COVID-19 has spread to nearly every nation in the world and to every State and nearly every county in the United States.
+COVID-19 has spread to nearly every nation in the world, and to every State and nearly every county in the United States.
 The virus initially spread most rapidly to large metro areas, and most confirmed cases are still in metro areas with populations of at least 1 million.
-This is consistent with most of the U.S. population living in large metro areas; however, even in per capita terms, the prevalence of COVID-19 cases has been greater in metro than in nonmetro areas since the initial appearance of the pandemic in the United States.
+This is consistent with most of the U.S. population living in large metro areas.
+In per capita terms, the prevalence of COVID-19 cases has been greater in metro than in nonmetro areas until recently.
+The prevalence of COVID-19 cases is now slightly greater and growing more rapidly in nonmetro areas than in metro areas.
+The share of all COVID-19 cases in nonmetro areas has been growing since late March, increasing from 3.6 percent on April 1 to 14.2 percent on November 2.

-By August 7, the regions with the highest prevalence of COVID-19 cases included much of the eastern coastal region, most of the South, and large parts of the Great Lakes region, the Midwest, Texas, and the West.
-Less affected areas generally included many rural areas of the Northeast, Appalachia, the Great Plains, the Mountain West, Hawaii, and Alaska—though many exceptions are evident in these regions.
+By November 2, the regions with the highest prevalence of COVID-19 cases included much of the eastern coastal region, most of the South, and large parts of the Midwest, the Great Plains, and the West.
+Recent growth in COVID-19 prevalence has been especially rapid in the northern Great Plains and parts of the Upper Midwest and the Mountain West.
+Less affected areas generally include many areas of the Northeast, Appalachia, the West, and Hawaii—though many exceptions are evident in these regions.

-Higher COVID-19 case rates have been observed in some subpopulations, such as people confined to prisons and nursing homes, and in some minority populations, including African Americans, Hispanics, and some American Indian populations, such as members of the Navajo Nation in the Southwest.
+Higher COVID-19 case rates have been observed in some subpopulations, such as people confined to prisons and nursing homes, students at some colleges and universities, and in some minority populations, including African Americans, Hispanics, and some American Indian populations, such as members of the Navajo Nation in the Southwest.

 Higher COVID-19 prevalence is also associated with some industries.
 The Economic Research Service (ERS) classifies counties by economic type, based primarily on the dependence of employment and income on specific types of industries.
-Among nonmetro counties, the highest COVID-19 case rates are found in manufacturing-dependent counties.
-This high prevalence is due partly to high COVID-19 case rates in meatpacking-dependent counties (those in which 20 percent or more of employment is in the meatpacking industry), almost all of which are manufacturing-dependent counties.
-Excluding meatpacking-dependent counties, COVID-19 case rates in nonmetro areas are highest in Federal and State government-dependent counties and second highest in manufacturing-dependent counties.
-The nonmetro counties with the lowest COVID-19 case rates include recreation counties and mining-dependent counties.
+Among nonmetro counties, the highest COVID-19 case rates are found in farming-dependent and manufacturing-dependent counties.
+The high prevalence of COVID-19 in manufacturing-dependent counties is due partly to higher COVID-19 case rates in meatpacking-dependent counties (those in which 20 percent or more of employment is in the meatpacking industry), almost all of which are manufacturing-dependent counties.
+Nonmetro recreation counties have the lowest COVID-19 case rates.

-Among metro counties, COVID-19 case rates are highest among mining-dependent counties, nonspecialized counties (those with a diverse economic base), and recreation counties.
-Case rates are lowest in farming-dependent metro counties.
+Among metro counties, COVID-19 case rates are highest among mining-dependent counties and lowest in farming-dependent counties.

 Unemployment During the Pandemic

 Based on BLS estimates of county-level employment and unemployment, the unemployment rate rose rapidly in both metro and nonmetro areas in March and April.
-The (not seasonally adjusted) rate reached almost 14.6 percent in metro areas and exceeded 13.6 percent in nonmetro areas by the week of April 12.
-By the week of May 12, the unemployment rate had fallen to 13.3 percent in metro areas and 11.0 percent in nonmetro areas.
-According to preliminary BLS estimates for June, the unemployment rate continued falling to 11.6 percent in metro areas and 8.8 percent in nonmetro areas by the week of June 12.
+The (not seasonally adjusted) rate reached almost 14.6 percent in metro areas and about 13.6 percent in nonmetro areas by the week of April 12.
+After April, the unemployment rate declined in both metro and nonmetro areas.
+By the week of August 12, the unemployment rate had fallen to 8.8 percent in metro areas and 6.8 percent in nonmetro areas.
+According to preliminary BLS estimates for September, the unemployment rate continued falling to 7.9 percent in metro areas and 6.0 percent in nonmetro areas by the week of September 12.

 Note: These rates are not seasonally adjusted because the BLS county-level estimates of employment and unemployment are not seasonally adjusted.

-Estimated unemployment rates in May varied substantially across counties in the United States, ranging from a low of 1.3 percent to a high of 34.0 percent.
-Generally, the highest unemployment rates were evident in the Great Lakes region, Appalachia, the Northeast, and large parts of the South, Midwest, southern Great Plains, and West (including Hawaii and parts of Alaska).
-The lowest unemployment rates were evident in the central and northern Great Plains and parts of the Mountain West, though high unemployment rates occurred in many counties in these regions as well.
+Estimated unemployment rates in August varied substantially across counties in the United States, ranging from a low of 0.4 percent to a high of 22.0 percent.
+Generally, the highest unemployment rates were evident in the Northeast, Appalachia, and large parts of the Great Lakes region, the South, Midwest, Southwest, West Coast, Hawaii and Alaska.
+The lowest unemployment rates were evident in the Great Plains and much of the Mountain West, though high unemployment rates occurred in many counties in these regions as well.

 The highest unemployment rates being in recreation counties is consistent with the fact that, nationally, employment in the leisure and hospitality sector declined 42 percent between February and April.
 This is the largest percentage decline in employment in any major sector during this period.
-By contrast, employment in agriculture declined only 1.2 percent during the same period, helping to explain the lower unemployment rate in farming-dependent counties.
+By contrast, employment in agriculture declined only 1.2 percent during the same period.

-In general, the differences between metro and nonmetro areas in the prevalence of COVID-19 cases are larger on average than the differences between these areas in unemployment rates.
-It appears that the impacts of the pandemic on unemployment rates are more closely tied to the dominant economic sectors in local economies than are the impacts of the pandemic on COVID-19 prevalence.
-Nevertheless, the prevalence of COVID-19 cases in nonmetro areas is associated with some economic activities, particularly manufacturing activities.
+In general, nonmetro counties have lower unemployment rates than metro counties, while the prevalence of COVID-19 cases per 100,000 residents is now slightly larger and growing more rapidly in nonmetro areas.
+It appears that variations in unemployment rates are more closely related to the dominant economic sectors in local economies than are variations in COVID-19 prevalence.
+Nevertheless, the prevalence of COVID-19 cases in nonmetro areas appears to be associated with some economic activities, particularly farming and manufacturing activities.

 The LAUS estimates are considered preliminary in the first month after release, as additional information is incorporated into subsequent estimates.
 Significant changes in estimated county-level unemployment rates can occur between the initial preliminary estimate and subsequent revised estimates.
 For example, the maximum change in the unemployment rate for a single county between the preliminary estimate for March 2020 provided in the LAUS data released on April 29, 2020, and the revised estimate for March 2020 provided in the LAUS data released on June 5, 2020, is 1.94 percentage points.
 Across all counties, the mean difference in the March 2020 unemployment rate between the preliminary and revised estimate was -0.06 percentage points (i.e., the mean rate was 0.06 percentage points lower in the revised LAUS estimates), and the median difference was -0.08 percentage points.